Generic Name: levobunolol (Ophthalmic route)

 - sore throat

-- swelling of eyelids, face, lips, hands, fingers, feet, or lower legs
+- swelling of the eyelids, face, lips, hands, fingers, feet, or lower legs

 - temporary blindness